This post is from the nationally acclaimed writer for Inman;

-Although market data can provide good data about how a home should be priced, what the data says, what an agent recommends and what the seller wants are often 3 different things.
+Although market data can provide good information about how a home should be priced, what the data says, what an agent recommends, and what the seller wants are often three different things.

 Here are the top 5 myths that sellers believe about pricing: